cloudify-cosmo/docs.getcloudify.org/content/developer/execution_model.md

 1. Update stored operations: operations in state RESCHEDULED or FAILED are set to PENDING, and their current_retries count is reset to 0.
 1. In case of a force-resume, also do the previous step for operations in state STARTED, SENT, or SENDING.
 1. Start running the execution as in the "Running an execution" section, with the exception that:
     - where the management worker sends "start-operation" messages, if the operation is already in a SENT or STARTED state, the message is not sent.
-Instead, the management worker proceeds to the next step, and waits for a response.
+Instead, the management worker proceeds to the next step of running an execution, and waits for a response.